 Choosing the right accounting software is a critical decision for any small business.
-Your accounting software helps with day-to-day processes such as invoicing, billing, and time tracking, and also offers an overall picture of your company’s financial health.
+Your accounting software helps with day-to-day processes such as invoicing, billing, and time tracking, and offers a complete picture of your company’s financial health.
 The right accounting program can help you set goals, improve your cash flow, discover red flags, and increase profits.
-Choosing the best small business accounting software can affect your ability to successfully run your business.
+Choosing the best small business accounting software can help you successfully run your business.

 There are several ways to do accounting for your small business.
-Each method has advantages and disadvantages as each method offers a different level of automation and security.
+Each method has advantages and disadvantages as each accounting program offers a different level of automation and security.
 However, it’s important to note that some may require more time and effort than others.

-Manual accounting doesn’t necessarily mean sitting hunched over your desk making ledger entries by candlelight, but it is the most hands-on and work-intensive method of accounting.
+Manual accounting doesn’t necessarily mean sitting hunched over your desk, making ledger entries by candlelight, but it is the most hands-on and work-intensive method of accounting.
 This method typically involves using a spreadsheet program like Microsoft Excel or Google Sheets.
-Before the advent of dedicated accounting software, Excel offered companies the best way to perform complicated calculations.
-Accountants used Excel to do taxes, figure out loan payment amounts, and determine payment schedules.

 Although manual accounting software was the gold standard at one time, it’s been surpassed in efficiency by other accounting programs that automate data entry like QuickBooks Online.
 Excel’s biggest drawback is that it can be quite time-consuming.
 Altering one cell means you may have to find similar cells in a different sheet and change those too.
 Most businesses have multiple sheets of accounting data at any given time, and over the course of balancing all those sheets, you might spend a lot of time hunting for the right numbers.
 Manual tasks like inputting formulas, finding the right cell to add a figure, or checking for errors can eat up time that might be better spent in other areas of your business.
 Manual accounting also leaves room for a lot of mistakes.
 Fortunately, manual accounting is only one of the accounting options available to you.